-The website is produced from southern California, independently from the editorial staff of the magazine.
+The website is produced from Oakland, California, semi-independently from the editorial staff of the magazine.
 Locus Online's editor and webmaster is Mark R. Kelly.

 The website includes the following sections:

 - News -- Awards nominations and results, obituaries, and major publishing developments.
-As of January 2009 these are posted in the Locus SF&F News blog, with most posts from the Locus Magazine offices in Oakland, CA.
+As of January 2009 these are posted in the Locus SF&F News blog, with most posts from the Locus Magazine offices in San Leandro, CA.

 - Monitor -- Locus Online's weekly to monthly listings of new books and magazines, with descriptions, cover images, links to relevant author and publisher websites, and quotes from reviews; and a weekly compilation of genre books that appear on general bestseller lists.

-- Perspectives -- Essays and commentary, including occasional special-to-Locus Online features by Gary Westfahl and others, Cory Doctorow's bimonthly columns from Locus Magazine, and (as of February 2009), a new Roundtable blog with posts from Locus reviewers and other invited guests.
+- Perspectives -- Essays and commentary, including Cory Doctorow's and Kameron Hurley's columns from Locus Magazine, and (as of February 2009), a new Roundtable blog with posts from Locus reviewers and other invited guests.

-- Resources -- Static and periodically-updated pages of indexes and links, including the Links Portal, listings of forthcoming Conventions and Author Events, selected Forthcoming Books as compiled by Locus Magazine, annual Directories with bibliographic listings by type of books published with links to descriptions, bestseller lists, and reviews; indexes to reviews and interviews that have appeared in Locus Magazine, and the independently compiled Locus Index to Science Fiction, by William G. Contento, and the Locus Index to Science Fiction Awards, by Mark R. Kelly.
+- Resources -- Static and periodically-updated pages of indexes and links, including the Links Portal, selected Forthcoming Books as compiled by Locus Magazine, annual Directories with bibliographic listings by type of books published with links to descriptions, bestseller lists, and reviews; indexes to reviews and interviews that have appeared in Locus Magazine, and the independently compiled Locus Index to Science Fiction, by William G. Contento, and the Science Fiction Awards Database, by Mark R. Kelly.